daothienphu/CTF-Writeup-HacktivityCon-2021/N1TP/Readme.md

 Then we XOR them together: ```flag```^```key```^```inp```^```key``` = ```flag```^```inp```.
 Finally we XOR it with ```inp``` to get the ```flag```: ```flag```^```inp```^```inp``` = ```flag```.

-To connect with their container, I used the pwntools library and then which has the handy function ```recvuntil```.
+To connect with their container, I used the pwntools library which has the handy function ```recvuntil```.
 ```
 from pwn import *
 from binascii import unhexlify